drewgoodin/drewgoodin.github.io/index.md

   overlay_image: /assets/images/autumn.jpg
   caption: "Artwork credit: [Jeff Ostberg](https://jeffostberg.se/)"
 ---
 Hi there, I'm Drew.
 I like to work with my hands and play with computers.
-I hold a BS in Mathematics and am pursuing graduate study.
-Here's a [resume](/assets/files/resume-goodin.pdf).
+I hold a BS in Mathematics though and wood is my preferred medium.

 My hobbies include hi-fidelity audio, playing/maintaining guitars and their peripherals, and - at a dangerous age - I'm teaching myself to skateboard again, a relic activity of my youth in Half Moon Bay.